-Step 8: Apply for Official Mortgage Loan
+Step 8: Apply for the Official Mortgage Loan

 After you have a signed purchase contract and have completed the inspections and final negotiations, you apply for the mortgage loan by completing a standard mortgage loan application.
-The form includes questions about your income, assets, debts and credit, as well as the property you wish to purchase.

 Once you’ve applied with a lender, they will be required to provide you with an official Loan Estimate within 3 days of your application.
 The Loan Estimate provides you with important information, including the estimated interest rate, monthly payment, and total closing costs for the loan.
-The Loan Estimate also gives you information about the estimated costs of taxes and insurance, and how the interest rate and payments may change in the future.
+The Loan Estimate also gives you information about the estimated costs of taxes and insurance, and if the interest rate and payments may change in the future.

 - Loan Processing: Once the loan application is completed, it is assigned to a loan processor.
 The processor completes your loan package by ordering your credit report and an appraisal of the property, verifying your employment, rent and bank account balances.